jdm/tiger/docs/exporting.md

 The exported metadata text file does not obey a specific format.
 It is up to you to define the format by providing a template file.
 This template file is specified using the `Metadata Template File` option in the Export dialog.
 You most likely only need to make one template file for your entire project / game engine.

-Here is an example of a simple template file which could be used to generate XML metadata about your spritesheet:
+Here is an example of a simple template file which could be used to generate XML metadata:

 ```
 <sprite>
-	{% for frame in frames %}
+	\{% for frame in frames %}
 	<frame id="{{frame.index}}" x="{{frame.x}}" y="{{frame.y}}" width="{{frame.width}}" height="{{frame.height}}" />
-	{% endfor %}
+	\{% endfor %}
 </sprite>
 ```